AmusingTeebs/ISE/README.md

 2. Hold shift and rightclick inside of this directory.
 3. Type 'enviro' and press enter.
 4. Follow the 'enviro' instructions.'
+5. After you're finished, type 'build -all' into the console.
+Press enter.
-5. Navigate to the "C:\Projects\ISE\src\core\build" directory.
+6. Navigate to the "C:\Projects\ISE\src\core\build" directory.
-6. Open the ISECore.sln file.
+7. Open the ISECore.sln file.